n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 ```

 Note that Typescript operates definitions file over the Javascript module.
 Imagine you removed
 `export const pageSizes = [25, 50, 100];` from the `sample.js` module.
-Typescript would still
+Typescript would still think it exists, and you
-think it exists, and you will get the error during the runtime.
-It is a known tradeoff to keep
-definition files in sync with real Javascript code.
-And this approach allowed Typescript code base
+will get the error during the runtime.
+It is a known tradeoff to keep definition files in sync with real Javascript
+code.
+Teams try to update type definitions as soon as possible to provide a smooth experience for other developers.
-to raise gradually without having to rewrite all Javascript.
+In the meantime, this approach allowed the Typescript code base to raise gradually without having to rewrite all
+Javascript.

-There are many examples on how to write type definitions.
-Most of the time you will meet simple
+There are many examples of how to write type definitions.
+Most of the time you will meet simple cases and thus would be
-cases and thus would be able to find something similar in >DefinitelyTyped< repository, where
+able to find something similar in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository,
-developers store definitions for npm packages.
-In our company, we faced some tricky case.
-We
+where developers store definitions for npm packages.
+In our company, we faced some tricky cases.
+We develop UI
-develop UI components framework-independent library.
+components framework-independent library.
 We use it in our products from the beginning.
-You can imagine how much effort needs to be made to rewrite such a big thing.
-In the meantime,
-we write new features using the Typescript.
-The problem is, every time one of the teams goes to
+You can imagine how much effort
+needs to be made to rewrite such a big thing.
+In the meantime, we write new features using the Typescript language.
+The
-implement a new code, they write a small part of the UI library definitions.
-Well, this does not
+problem is, every time one of the teams goes to implement a new code, they write a small part of the UI library
-look like a good process, and we decided to have a separate package with whole type definitions
+definitions.
+Well, this does not look like a good process, and we decided to have a separate package with whole type
-for our library.
-This will allow us to install it as a regular node package when it is needed, and
+definitions for our library.
+This will allow us to install it as a regular node package when it is needed, and we would
-we would not spend time on writing the same things again and again.
-Though we have some good
+not spend time writing the same things again and again.
+Though we have some good documentation resource for the UI
-documentation resource for the UI library, having type definitions makes it easier to write the
-code and refactor when something changes in UI components interfaces.
+library, having type definitions makes it easier to write the code and refactor when something changes in UI components
+interfaces.

 Now you may ask me, what is wrong this our UI library?
 The thing is that we inject some global
-variable to interact with UI, and it can be easily defined in type definitions file.
+variable to interact with UI, and it can be easily defined in the type definitions file.

 ```typescript
 // index.d.ts